-Reason to Stay:
+Reason to Stay

 Private Villa, Beach Club, Michelin-rated Eatery

+Among the removed villas of Paul Allen (where Brad and Angelina are holed-up this May) and Russian oligarchs, Cap-Ferrat is a secluded land of billionaires and aristocratic blue bloods far removed from the brashness of St. Tropez and hustle of Monte Carlo.
+The hotel is also a glittery alternative to the chaos of Cannes while still being close enough to drive-in for the evening action.
 The Grand Hotel rises out of a sea of pine trees and camera-encrusted gates, within a residential neighborhood just beyond the main town of Saint Jean Cap du Ferrat.
-The hotel opened in 1908, attracting much of the Russian imperial family, Pablo Picasso and various British titles for long-weeks on the Mediterranean amongst the property's 17-lush acres of manicured gardens and pine forests.
+The hotel, opened in 1908 and now operated by Four Seasons, attracted much of the Russian imperial family, Pablo Picasso and various British titles for long-weeks on the Mediterranean among the property's 17-lush acres of manicured gardens and pine forests.
 A shaded driveway leads to the main entrance of the hotel; cameras are everywhere as well as the hurried security detail that insists that only guests are allowed to roam the property.

 The lobby is a stylish balance of old and new, ornate gilded walls and white paneling are offset by fashionable furnishing conducive to formal social mingling and summer conversations.
 The in-house Le Cap restaurant is presided over by Didier Aniés, a one-star Michelin chef formerly of Monaco's Hotel Mirabeau.
 Towering doorways open to lavish garden and panorama of the Mediterranean at almost every angle.
 Landscaped walkways lead to a decadent pool terrace, also accessible by a private elevator car that hovers down the mountain.
 The pool is surrounded by teak loungers dripping in heavy terrycloth towels and cornucopia of fit-and-trim or stout bodies united by their hefty bank accounts and taste for the best.
 A well-known secret of locals is that the pool is actually open to the public, for around 50-70 Euro during the summer months.